PHPHitman/CRM/readme.md

 * [Contact](#contact)

 ## General info
 Simple CRM system for a company.

-Till now I've done some backend:
--register of new user (access only for admin)
--login page
--CRM page (access only for logged users) -add/show/remove clients functions
+I add some frontend text content in Polish.
 Project is still in progress so I'll be adding a new functionality and of course some of frontend code.

 ## Screenshots